-Finally, via substantial amendment to the FY 2019/20 Annual Action Plan, the City will allocate a total of \$1.5 million in CDBG and CARES Act (CDBG-CV) funds to assist with the operations of a new emergency homeless shelter located at 17631 Cameron Lane, Huntington Beach.
+Finally, via substantial amendment to the FY 2019/20 Annual Action Plan approved by the Huntington Beach City Council in June 2020, the City will allocate allocated a total of \$1.5 million in CDBG and CARES Act (CDBG-CV) funds to assist with the operations of a new emergency homeless shelter located at 17631 Cameron Lane, Huntington Beach.
+On January 19, 2021, the City will propose another allocation of \$1,301,028 in CDBG-CV funds to the Cameron Lane Navigation Center Operation Program.
+These funds are part of the 3rd tranche of CARES Act funding awarded to the City on September 11, 2020.
+The additional funding will increase the total allocation to this project to \$2,801,028.
 The Cameron Lane Navigation Center will be developed with the County of Orange as it prepares for the ongoing threat of the Novel Coronavirus.
 Costs such as staffing, utilities, maintenance, and wrap around homeless services are necessary to help the City prevent, prepare for, and respond to the continued threat of the Coronavirus to the City's vulnerable homeless population.